Abhash297/Loan-Application-Intelligence-System/README.md

 ## License

-This project was created as a take-home assignment for Inductiv AI Engineer position.
 The code, documentation, and implementation are the work of the project author.

 **Author:** Abhash Shrestha